 Corrective Action and Payment Withholds

 It is the State’s primary goal to ensure that the Contractor is accountable for delivering services as defined and agreed to in the Contract.
-This includes, but is not limited to, performing all items described in the Scope of Work, completing all deliverables in a timely manner described in the Scope of Work, and generally performing to the satisfaction of the State.
+This includes, but is not limited to, performing all items described in the Scope of Work, completing all deliverables in a timely manner described in the Scope of Work, meeting performance standards described in Section 13.1 to 13.3,and generally performing to the satisfaction of the State.
 Failure to perform in a satisfactory manner may result in corrective actions and withholds described below.

-It is the intent of the State to remedy any non-performance through specific remedies and a payment withholding protocol.
-If the Contractor fails to meet requirements set forth in the Contract, the State will provide the Contractor with a written notice of non-compliance and may require any of the corrective actions or remedies discussed below.
-The State will provide written notice of non-compliance to the Contractor within thirty (30) calendar days of DCS’ discovery of such non-compliance.
+If the Contractor fails to meet requirements set forth in the Contract, the State may provide the Contractor with a written notice of non-compliance and may require any of the corrective actions or remedies discussed below.

 Corrective Actions

-If the State determines that the Contractor is not performing to the satisfaction of the State, has not completed any deliverable in a satisfactory or timely manner, or upon written request by the State for any reason, the Contractor shall submit, within ten (10) business days of the occurrence or State request, a Corrective Action Plan (CAP).
+The State will provide written notice of non-compliance to the Contractor within thirty (30) calendar days of DCS’ discovery of such non-compliance.
+The Contractor shall then submit, within ten (10) business days of the State request a Corrective Action Plan (CAP).
 The nature of the corrective action(s) will depend upon the nature, severity, and duration of the deficiency and repeated nature.
 Severity shall be determined by the State, in its sole discretion.

 At a minimum, the CAP shall address the causes of the deficiency, the impacts and the measures being taken and/or recommended to remedy the deficiency, and whether the solution is permanent or temporary.
 It must also include a schedule showing when the deficiency will be remedied, and when the permanent solution will be implemented, if appropriate.